macfanatic77/hackintosh/05_Clover_Builder_and_Configurator.md

 The config.plist is the main configuration file for the Hackintosh.
 In order to minimize the effects of it, I am going to delete the existing one on the EFI partition and import a new config.plist from a source.

-1. Open the following website : [Coffee Lake - /r/Hackintosh Vanilla Desktop Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake) — This is the Coffee Lake Config.plist guide.
+1. Open the following [website](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake) — This is the Coffee Lake Config.plist guide.
 Read this article carefully as it documents what you need to know about each of the parameters.
+If you don't have a coffee Lake processor, read the section that pertains your CPU.
 This is a .plist file that contains instructions for the boot loader.
 It can be edited either by directly modifying the code or by loading into an editor such as Clover Configurator.
-2. Go to the bottom of the webpage and click this link (sample config.plist ) : [Hackintosh-Guide/config.plist at master · corpnewt/Hackintosh-Guide · GitHub](https://github.com/corpnewt/Hackintosh-Guide/blob/master/Configs/CoffeeLake/config.plist)
+2. Go to the bottom of the webpage and click this link [(sample config.plist)](https://github.com/corpnewt/Hackintosh-Guide/blob/master/Configs/CoffeeLake/config.plist)
 3. This will connect you to a GitHub site.
-Select \[Raw\]
+Select **[Raw]**
-4. When a new page loads, Select All \[CMD-A\] and Copy the content \[CMD-C\].
+4. When a new page loads, Select All **[CMD-A]** and Copy the content **[CMD-C]**.
 5. Now open up TextEdit or TextWrangler.
-6. If using TextEdit, go to Format -> Make Plain Text
+6. If using TextEdit, go to *Format* -> *Make Plain Text*
 7. Paste the text in there and save the file as **config.plist** to the desktop.
 8. Now ensure that the newly formatted and prepared USB drive (with Clover Installer) is ready.
-This USB drive should have the UEFI drivers installed in the *EFI\_Clover\_Drivers64UEFI* and the kexts installed in /EFI/Clover/kexts/other.
+This USB drive should have the UEFI drivers installed in the **EFI/Clover/Drivers64UEFI** and the kexts installed in **/EFI/Clover/kexts/other**.
-9. Now startup Clover Configurator and choose Mount EFI -> EFI partition of USB drive -> Mount Partition (if this hasn’t been done already).
+9. Now startup Clover Configurator and choose *Mount EFI* -> *EFI partition of USB drive* -> *Mount Partition* (if this hasn’t been done already).
 10. Navigate to /EFI/Clover/config.plist and delete the existing file on the USB drive.
-This file was automatically created by the Clover Installer and **not** what we want.
+This file was automatically created by the Clover Installer and is **not** what we want.
 Copy the **config.plist** that you created by cutting and pasting text from the website above from Corpnewt to the location /EFI/Clover/config.plist.
 Choose yes to overwrite if asked.
-11. Right click on the config.plist and choose Open with -> Clover Configurator.
+11. Right click on the config.plist and choose *Open with* -> *Clover Configurator*.